Basmelek18/api_yamdb/README.md

 ### User registration algorithm

-The user sends a POST request to add a new user with email and username parameters to the /api/v1/auth/signup/ endpoint.
-YaMDB sends an email with confirmation code to the email address.
-The user sends a POST-request with username and confirmation code to the /api/v1/auth/token/ endpoint, and receives a token (JWT token) in response to the request.
-If desired, the user sends a PATCH-request to the /api/v1/users/me/ endpoint and fills in the fields in his profile (see documentation for field descriptions).
+Users interact with the YaMDb authentication system through a series of HTTP requests, as outlined below:

+User Registration:

+The user initiates the registration process by sending a POST request to the /api/v1/auth/signup/ endpoint.
+The request includes parameters such as email and username.
+Upon receiving the request, YaMDB generates a confirmation code and sends it to the provided email address for verification.
+Email Verification:

+The user then sends a POST request to the /api/v1/auth/token/ endpoint.
+The request contains parameters including username and the confirmation code received via email.
+In response, YaMDB processes the verification, and if successful, issues a token (JWT token) to the user.
+Profile Completion (Optional):

+If the user wishes to provide additional information and complete their profile, they can send a PATCH request to the /api/v1/users/me/ endpoint.
+The PATCH request allows the user to fill in various fields within their profile.
+Detailed field descriptions can be found in the documentation.
+This workflow ensures a secure and streamlined user registration process.
+After confirming their identity through the confirmation code, users gain access to the system with a JWT token.
+Additionally, users have the option to enhance their profiles by providing additional details as part of the registration process.
+The clear API endpoints facilitate a seamless user experience, allowing users to manage their accounts effectively.

 ### User Roles

+In the YaMDb project, different roles grant varying levels of access and permissions to users.
+Here's an overview of the roles and their associated rights:

+Anonymous User:

-Anonymous - can view descriptions of works, read reviews and comments.
+Can view descriptions of works.
+Can read reviews and comments.
-Authenticated user (user) - can, like Anonymous, read everything, additionally he can post reviews and rate works (movies/books/songs), can comment on other people's reviews; can edit and delete his reviews and comments.
-This role is assigned by default to every new user.
-Moderator (moderator) - the same rights as an Authenticated User plus the right to delete any reviews and comments.
-Administrator (admin) - full rights to manage all content of the project.
-Can create and delete works, categories and genres.
+Authenticated User (User):

+Inherits the rights of an Anonymous User.
+Can post reviews.
+Can rate works (movies/books/songs).
+Can comment on other people's reviews.
+Can edit and delete their own reviews and comments.
+By default, every new user is assigned this role.
+Moderator:

+Possesses all the rights of an Authenticated User.
+Can delete any reviews and comments.
+Administrator (Admin):

+Full rights to manage all content in the project.
+Can create and delete works, categories, and genres.
 Can assign roles to users.
+Django Superuser:

-Django Superuser - has administrator (admin) rights
+Possesses administrator (admin) rights.
+These roles ensure a structured system where users, based on their role assignments, can perform specific actions within the YaMDb project.
+While Authenticated Users have the ability to contribute reviews and comments, Moderators and Administrators have additional responsibilities and powers to manage and oversee the content and user roles.
+Django Superusers hold the highest level of authority with full administrative rights.
+This role-based access control allows for effective content management and user engagement within the platform.